Nichelle Nichols, Lt. Uhura on ‘Star Trek,' Has Died at 89 - NewsBreak

 As Trekkies around the world mourn and reflect on the legacy of “Star Trek” icon Nichelle Nichols, those who have actually traveled into the final frontier are honoring the actress’ pivotal work in getting women and people of color into NASA’s astronaut program.
 On Paramount+, alongside...

-Nichelle Nichols, the Star Trek actor whose role as an on-screen lieutenant on the bridge of a starship was a groundbreaking example of representation for Black Americans in Hollywood, died on Saturday (30 July).
-She was 89.Her death was confirmed on Instagram on Sunday (31 July) by the actor’s son Kyle Johnson.
-“Last night, my mother, Nichelle Nichols, succumbed to natural causes and passed away,” he wrote.
-“Her light however, like the ancient galaxies now being seen for the first time, will remain for us and future generations to enjoy, learn from, and draw inspiration.”“Hers was a life well...
+Nichelle Nichols, the Star Trek actress whose role as an on-screen lieutenant on the bridge of a starship was a groundbreaking example of representation for Black Americans in Hollywood, died on Saturday.
+She was 89.Her death was confirmed on Instagram on Sunday by the actress’s son Kyle.“Last night, my mother, Nichelle Nichols, succumbed to natural causes and passed away,” he wrote.
+“Her light however, like the ancient galaxies now being seen for the first time, will remain for us and future generations to enjoy, learn from, and draw inspiration.”“Hers was a life well lived and as such a model...

-"We have lost a true star" - 'Star Trek' reboot lead Zoe Saldaña mourns her role's originator, Nichelle Nichols

-Zoe Saldaña took to Instagram to mourn the passing of Star Trek's Lt.
-Nyota Uhura, Nichelle Nichols, who passed away over the weekend at the age of 89.
-Saldaña succeeded Nichols in the role of the Starfleet linguist and communications officer in three reboot films, with a fourth on the way.

 IN THIS ARTICLE